-H. Fraud on the Community/ Reimbursement Issues
+J. Fraud on the Community/ Reimbursement Issues

 An understanding of the concepts of "wrongful transfers" and "reimbursement" can minimize the risks that such issues will become material issues when the marriage eventually terminates.
-For example, the client can avoid using community property to make improvements to separate property or to make principal and interest payments indebtedness secured by separate property or to pay the premiums on any separately owned life insurance policies.
-Gifts to children by a prior marriage and others should be given from separate sources or with documented approval of the spouse if community property is given.
+For example, the client can avoid using community property (i) to make improvements to separate property, (ii) to make principal and interest payments on indebtedness secured by separate property, (iii) to pay the premiums on any separately owned life insurance policies, or (iv) to pay the capital gains tax on the sale of separate property.
+Gifts to children by a prior marriage and others should be given from provable separate sources or with the documented approval of the spouse if community property is given.
+If the client created an intentionally defective grantor trust for the children of a prior marriage, any resulting income tax liability should be paid by the client with separate property.

-I. Take Advantage of Portability
+K. Take Advantage of Portability

 If the previous marriage ended in the prior spouse's death, portability allows for the DSUE amount from the deceased spouse's estate to be used during the lifetime of the surviving spouse or at the surviving spouse's death.
-Thus, portability is another reason gifts to or for the benefit of the client's descendents should be considered.
+Thus, portability is another reason gifts to or for the benefit of the client's descendents prior to and during the subsequent marriage should be considered.

-J. Legal Fees
+L. Legal Fees

-Legal fees paid by the client during the marriage for this type of planning should be paid by the client with separate property to avoid any claim by the spouse that the client misused their community property to the spouse's detriment.
+Any legal fees paid by the client during the marriage for this type of planning should be paid by the client with documented separate property to avoid any claim by the spouse that the client misused their community property to the spouse's detriment.
+The documentation should be retained.